dmerejkowsky/dmenv/README.md

 Q: What if I don't want to install the dev dependencies?<br/>
 A: Don't use dmenv.
 Run `pip install` without `[dev]` extras.

+Q: How do I upgrade a dependency?
+A: Just run `dmenv freeze` again.
+If something breaks, either fix your code or use `<=` in the setup.py.

 ## Why?